pleo-io/prop/README.md

 ## Extending

 You can easily customize the behavior of prop.
-The three main extension points are `PropFactory` and `ParserFactory`.
+The two main extension points are `PropFactory` and `ParserFactory`.

 ### PropFactory